Mayor Josh Cohn flanked by Rye Sustainability Committee leaders Gretchen Crowley and Melissa Grieco at the Arbor Day Ceremony last month.

 Scarsdale is the gold standard when it comes to tree ordinances, according to Grieco.
 For example, if a homeowner wants to cut down a tree with a minimum diameter of 6”, not only is a permit required but a replacement must be planted.
 Small caliper native trees may only be removed without a permit if they are 3” DBH (diameter at breast height) or less.
 If there is no space to plant more trees, a donation to the municipal tree preservation fund is required.

 In Rye Brook, any resident granted a tree removal permit must replant a native noninvasive 2– to 2½- inch caliper tree on the property.
 They require a $200 contribution to their tree fund in lieu of required planting.
+If you’re planning to get rid of a tree with the help of a tree removal service, you may have to check with your local government if you need to apply for a permit.

 “Developers need more than a fine to be deterred,” Grieco emphasized.
 “Bronxville and Greenburgh came up with a good provision to deter violators: jail time!”